lewagon/data-setup/WINDOWS.md

 - Onboard on **Kitt**, Le Wagon's pedagogic platform

-# Setup instructions

-You will find below the instructions to set up you computer for [Le Wagon Web Development course](https://www.lewagon.com/web-development-course/full-time)

-Please **read them carefully and execute all commands in the following order**.
-If you get stuck, don't hesitate to ask a teacher for help :raising_hand:

-Let's start :rocket:

 ## Zoom

 To be able to interact when we are not in the same physical room, we will be using [Zoom](https://zoom.us/), a video conferencing tool.